Why Does My Dog Still Have Fleas?

 - If you are seeing small numbers of fleas, yet your dog doesn’t seem that worried, continue with your monthly flea treatment all year round and eventually you will start to see fewer fleas.

-- If your dog is incredibly sensitive to fleas and develops hot-spots or has allergies, firstly switch to Comfortis.
+- If your dog is incredibly sensitive to fleas and develops hot-spots or has allergies, firstly ask your vet about switching to Comfortis.
 This monthly flea tablet is the fastest-acting flea product available.

 - Vacuum the whole house thoroughly, including under beds and furniture.
 Pay particular attention to areas within a few metres of your pet’s bed.